 3. United Kingdom

-If you are aged between 18 and 30 and are a citizen of Australia or New Zealand, you’re allowed to apply for the Canadian Working Holiday Visa to visit Canada and take up temporary employment.
-Starting from the date of issue, you have 12 months to organize your trip to Canada.
-The visa is valid for two years from the date you land in Canada.
+If you are between 18 and 30 years old and a citizen of Australia or New Zealand, you can apply for a working holiday visa in Canada to visit Canada and get a temporary job.
+From the date of issue, you have 12 months to plan your trip to Canada.
+The visa is valid for two years from the day you landed in Canada.

 On average, Canadians earn about $ 860 a week.
 Canadian visa requirements require applicants to save certain amounts before the visa can be approved.
 Apply for your Working Holiday Canada visa at http://www.visabureau.com/canada/working-holiday.aspx.

 Japan allows citizens of Australia, Canada, France, Germany, Korea, New Zealand, Taiwan, Hong Kong and the United Kingdom to apply for a work visa for Japan.
 Entry criteria and age limits vary by country, so check the rules of your nationality.

 Japanese work visas are issued only once to an applicant.
 Citizens from France, Germany, Korea, Ireland and the UK are eligible for a one-year work visa.
 However, Australian citizens are entitled to a six-month work visa, which can be extended twice.
 Citizens of New Zealand and Canada are eligible for a six-month visa, which can only be renewed once.

 In Italy, work visas can be obtained from Australian nationals aged 18 to 30 and Canadian citizens aged 18 to 35.
 For detailed information on visa requirements for working visits to Italy

 Citizens of New Zealand, Australia and Canada may apply for a work visa for Italy.
 Candidates do not need to be accompanied by children, must have a valid national passport and must have sufficient resources for their stay.